MicrosoftDocs/win32/desktop-src/Msi/parsing-windows-installer-messages.md

 ---
-Description: 'An external UI handler can process the list of installer messages specified by the dwMessagedFilter parameter of the MsiSetExternalUI function.' ms.assetid: 'c4405803-9abd-40f4-9090-c075e7dcf293'
+Description: An external UI handler can process the list of installer messages specified by the dwMessagedFilter parameter of the MsiSetExternalUI function. ms.assetid: c4405803-9abd-40f4-9090-c075e7dcf293
-title: Parsing Windows Installer Messages
+title: Parsing Windows Installer Messages ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Parsing Windows Installer Messages

-An external UI handler can process the list of installer messages specified by the *dwMessagedFilter* parameter of the [**MsiSetExternalUI**](msisetexternalui.md) function.
+An external UI handler can process the list of installer messages specified by the *dwMessagedFilter* parameter of the [**MsiSetExternalUI**](/windows/win32/Msi/nf-msi-msisetexternaluia?branch=master) function.
 Some of these messages contain strings that can be used directly, and other messages may need to be parsed and processed by the external UI handler to be useful.
 Your external UI handler may only need to monitor Windows Installer messages without performing any operation that affects the installation.

 The following Windows Installer messages contain strings that can be displayed by a dialog box and need no additional processing.
 These messages contain a list of buttons and icons that are to be displayed by a dialog box.
 You can use the **MB\_ICONMASK**, **MB\_DEFMASK**, and **MB\_TYPEMASK** values to specify icons and buttons.